Gaspard Bauhin: Biography

 Caspar Bauhin (1623), Pinax Theatri Botanici, page 291.
 On this page, a number of Tithymalus species (now Euphorbia) is listed, described and provided with synonyms and references.
 Bauhin already used binomial names but did not consistently give all species throughout the work binomials.

-Jean and Gaspard were the sons of Jean Bauhin (1511–1582), a French physician who had to leave his native country on becoming a convert to Protestantism.
+Jean and Gaspard were the sons of Jean Bauhin (1511–1582), a French surgeon to the King who had to leave his native country on becoming a convert to Protestantism.
 Gaspard was born in Basel.
 From 1572 he studied in his hometown, Padua, Bologna, Montpellier, Paris and Tübingen.
-He was awarded his medical doctorate at the University of Basel in 1581, and gave private lectures in botany and anatomy.
-In 1581 he obtained a doctorate in medicine from the University of Basel and was in 1582 appointed to the Greek professorship at the same university, as well as in 1588 to the chair of anatomy and botany.
-He was later made city physician (Stadtarzt), professor of the practice of medicine, rector of the university, and dean of his faculty.
-He was rector of the university of Basel in 1592, then again in 1611 and 1619; during the second rectorate the university tried in vain to win back from the city council the freedoms of 1460, which were lost in 1532.
+He was awarded his medical doctorate at the University of Basel in 1581 and started giving private lectures in botany and anatomy.
+In 1582 he was appointed to the Greek professorship at the same university, as well as in 1589 to the new established chair of anatomy and botany.
+After the death of Felix Platter in 1614, Bauhin was made professor of the practice of medicine and city physician (Stadtarzt).
+He was rector of the University of Basel in 1592, then again in 1611 and 1619; during the second rectorate the university tried in vain to win back from the city council the freedoms of 1460, which were lost in 1532.

+As a impressive example of how independent scientific disciplines as botany were established at early modern universities, Bauhin systematically trained a whole generation of scholars to become qualified botanists, while the University of Basel became the undisputed center of the science in the German-speaking world around 1600.
+With regard to empirical research, Bauhin’s herbarium was with more than 4,000 species one of the most extensive of its time.
+Its scientific layout and design corresponded to Bauhin's plan of a 'general history' (or catalogue) of all existing plants.
+To further his career, young Bauhin built up a large network of correspondents.
+These connections also allowed him to collect foreign and exotic botanical samples.
+With more than 2,500 letters preserved, his correspondence is a larger source corpus than even that of famous contemporary botanist Carolus Clusius.